-This is about a guest post Corinne McKay’s website, a renown American translator, published on her website.
+This is about a guest post Corinne McKay, a renown American translator, published on her website.
 The article, Guest post: The importance of translating into your native language is written by Ann Marie Boulanger, M.A., Certified Translator (FR-EN) and a Quebec-based French to English translator.

 I am thrilled to see I am not the only one who says so.
 I wrote blogs on this topic a few years ago: Why Being Bilingual is not Enough to Be a Translator and Writing or Translating into Your Second Language

 While reading her blog post, I realised she and I do not write in English with the same level of mastery.
 I encourage you to read Ann Marie’s post if you have not done so already.
 No matter how hard I try or how well I think I write in English, my pen betrays me.
 I never write like a native English writer.
-My mother tongue (French) always influences how I structure sentences and the words I choose to phrase what I say.
+My mother tongue (French) always influences how I structure sentences and which words I choose to phrase what I say.

 I also realise I write in a plainer way, with simpler words.
 I tend to write in a factual and straightforward voice instead of “with style”.
 Stephen King (novelist), William Strunk Jr., and E. B. White (authors of “The Element of Style“) would like me very much, but most word specialists would give me a dirty look.
 My expression lacks style, “punch”, and “life”.
 I am not as “colourful” since I don’t provide much nuance of expression.
 In other words, I write (and I mean no offence to high school students) like a first-year high school student.
 Given the right topic, the right state of mind, and the right amount of knowledge, I can write like twelve-graders, but my easy, natural expression is simpler.
 Once in a while, I will write a sentence worthy of a university class, but I cannot rely on this ability.